 On Not Being Left Behind

-McDonald’s has lost customers by not keeping pace with fast casual chains like Panera Bread Co. (:PNRAN/A) and Chipotle Mexican Grill Inc. (NYSE:CMGC).
+McDonald’s has lost customers by not keeping pace with fast casual chains like Panera Bread Co. (:PNRAN/A) and Chipotle Mexican Grill Inc. (NYSE:CMGF).
 Customers saw those restaurants as offering higher-quality, healthier food.

 The company hopes its new strategy combining technology and delivery will allow it to keep existing customers, convert fast casual devotees and regain customers lost to other competitors.